benb116/MusiNotify/Readme.md

 BenB116's MusiNotify
 ======

 This is a plugin for Mac OS X 10.8 and up.
 It displays a notification using two versions of [Terminal-Notifier](https://github.com/alloy/terminal-notifier) whenever the current track changes in iTunes or Spotify.
-The notification shows the name of the track and, optionally, the artist, album, and the number of notifications displayed in the Notification Center sidebar.
+The notification shows the name of the track and, optionally, the artist and album.

 Mac OS X 10.8 or higher is required.
 <br>